An elephant beside safari jeeps on a Yala drive from Arana

 Temples & Culture

-The Kirinda coastal temple is twenty minutes south.
-Kataragama — the most sacred site in the south — is within day-trip distance.
+The Kirinda coastal temple is five minutes south.
+Kataragama, the most sacred site in the south, is within day-trip distance.
 Sithulpawwa rock temple sits inside the park boundary.

 Learn more